Reviewed by Oct 05, 2020| Updated on

-A vertical merger is a merger between two or more companies who are a part of the same industry, but are at different stages of the supply-chain for the same product or service.
+A vertical merger is a merger between two or more companies who are a part of the same industry but are at different stages of the supply chain for the same product or service.
 One of the companies could be producing the raw materials, and the other, the finished products.
-It is a synergy between these organisations who pool in their resources, to achieve increased profitability.
+It is a synergy between these organisations which pool in their resources to achieve increased profitability.

 1. Increased profitability One of the major objectives of a vertical merger is increased profitability.
 The integration of businesses forming part of a supply-chain eliminates the uncertainty of procuring raw materials, maintains tighter quality control, and promotes revenue growth, therefore leading to increased profitability.

-2. Ease of operations and reduced operational costs It promotes ease of operations especially for mergers where supply of raw materials are synced with the manufacture of finished products.
+2. Ease of operations and reduced operational costs It promotes ease of operations, especially for mergers, where the supply of raw materials are synced with the manufacture of finished products.
 Operational costs with regard to inventory management can be saved.
-The management will have better control over overall supply-chain processes.
+The management will have better control over the overall supply-chain processes.

-3. Synergy A vertical merger contributes to various beneficial synergies such as operational synergy, financial synergy and managerial synergy.
-The borrowing base of capacity of the company increases, along with its credit-worthiness.
+3. Synergy A vertical merger contributes to various beneficial synergies, such as operational synergy, financial synergy and managerial synergy.
+The borrowing base of the capacity of the company increases along with its credit-worthiness.

 There are a few drawbacks associated with a vertical merger.